theturboturnip/mphil-thesis/RISE/3_hw.md

 which allows different processors to reuse ISA modules despite using different register file/memory implementations.

 Each processor implements a single stage pipeline.
-Instructions are fetched, decoded with a common decoder function[^19], and executed.
+Instructions are fetched, decoded with a common decoder function, and executed.
 The processor asks each ISA module in turn if it wants to handle the instruction, and uses the first module to say yes.
 If the ISA module returns a new PC value it is immediately applied, otherwise it is